'Alien,' 'Twin Peaks' actor Harry Dean Stanton remembered

 In the sci-fi film "Escape from New York" (1981), when Stanton played Snake's double-crossing buddy Harold "Brain" Hellman, you still couldn't help but root for him a little.

 While watching Molly Ringwald and Jon Cryer get their young hearts broken in "Pretty in Pink" (1986) -- it was actually Stanton's role as Ringwald's sad, washed-up, alcoholic father who made me cry the hardest.
-Stanton brought an adult dose of reality to an otherwise cliched teen rom-com.
+Stanton brought an adult dose of reality to the classic teen rom-com.

 Heck, Stanton even made me sit up and notice when he played a bit part in "The Avengers" (2012) as a concerned security guard coming to the aid of a very confused Bruce Banner (Mark Ruffalo) who was lost after one of his many Hulk benders.